-We checked for deviations in duotone signal shape by 'stacking' 1 second long consecutive segments of duotone signals (i.e. plotting each 1 second long segments on top of each other).
-The data covered two half-an-hour long time intervals closest to the event candidate time.
+We checked for deviations in duotone signal shape by stacking 1 second long consecutive segments of duotone signals (i.e. plotting each 1 second long segments on top of each other).
+The data covered the half-hour long time interval centered on the event candidate time for all four digitized DuoTone signals.
 On figures 1-4, each consecutive second of the measured DuoTone signal was plotted and stacked on top of each other for a 30 minutes long data window.
 The x axis represents one second duration of DuoTone segments.
-Since the DuoTone repeats its waveform every second, ideally all DuoTone curves on the plot are identical to each other, and they should look like a single curve on the plot even though the plot has 30x60=1800 curves plotted on top of each other.
-If there are seconds where the timing of the DuoTone signals are shifted from the nominal value, or where the signal suffered some sort of degradation, noise, or glitching, the stacked signal's curve would no longer resemble a single waveform, lose fidelity and the deviation from normal would be clearly visible to the human eye.
-In the next 4 pages (figures 1-4) we show the stacked curves for the X-end-stations of the LLO and LHO aLIGO observatories.
-There are no visible deviations from the normal-as intended, the signal is periodic to a high degree of accuracy, giving the stacked plots the appearance of a single second of DuoTone signal.
+Since the DuoTone repeats its waveform every second, ideally all DuoTone curves on the plot are identical to each other, and they should look like a single curve on the plot even though the plot has $30 \times 60 = 1800$ curves plotted on top of each other.
+If there are seconds where the timing of the DuoTone signals are shifted from the nominal value, or where the signal suffered some sort of degradation, noise, or glitching, the stacked signals curve would no longer resemble a single waveform, and the deviation from normal would be clearly visible to the human eye.
+In the next 4 figures, (figures 1-4) we show the stacked curves for the X-end-stations of the LLO and LHO aLIGO observatories.
+There are no visible deviations from the normal; as intended, the signal is periodic to a high degree of accuracy, giving the stacked plots the appearance of a single second of DuoTone signal.